 What is the divorce by agreement in China?

-A divorce by agreement means that persons involved can legally separate under the rules of a mutual arrangement.
+Divorce by agreement means that persons involved can legally separate under the rules of a mutual arrangement.
 They can explain that the marriage is no longer in their best interest, and therefore, divorce is the only solution.
 This kind of agreement will comprise information about the personal belongings which need to be separated.
 Also, if it is the case, details about custody are presented.
-The legal procedures in a divorce by agreement comprise a complete file of documents like residence certificate, the divorce agreement form, some photos, a copy of the marriage certificate and the identification documents.
-All the legal aspects of a divorce by agreement can be explained by our team of lawyers in China.
+The legal procedures in a divorce by agreement comprise a complete file of documents like a residence certificate, the divorce agreement form, some photos, a copy of the marriage certificate, and identification documents.
+All the legal aspects of divorce by agreement can be explained by our team of lawyers in China.

 Divorce procedure for foreigners in China